-Tel: +44 207 615 3006 Fax: +44 207 615 3100 Email: oirwin@milbank.com URL: www.milbank.com
+Tel: +44 20 7615 3006 Fax: +44 20 7615 3100 Email: oirwin@milbank.com URL: www.milbank.com

-Oliver Irwin is a senior associate in the Global Project Finance Group and is based in Milbank, Tweed, Hadley & McCloy LLP's London office.
-Oliver specialises in advising both lenders and sponsors on multi-sourced international project financings involving ECAs and multilateral lenders.
-Oliver has a wide range of experience in a variety of industry sectors, including telecommunications, satellites, oil and gas, power and water and renewables and has worked on a number of major transactions in the Middle East, Africa, Europe, Latin America and Asia.
+Oliver Irwin is a senior associate in the Global Project, Energy and Infrastructure Finance Group and is based in Milbank, Tweed, Hadley & McCloy LLP's London office.
+Oliver acts for both lenders and sponsors in the development and financing of cross-border projects, specialising in multi-sourced financings involving export credit agencies, multi-laterals and development finance institutions.

+Oliver has a wide range of experience in a variety of industry sectors, including telecommunications, satellites, oil and gas, power and water and renewables, and has worked on a number of major transactions in the Middle East, Africa, Europe, Latin America and Asia.

-Oliver was awarded the "Rising Star" award for Project Finance at the 2014 IFLR European Awards, has been recognised by IFLR 1000 as a "Rising Star" in their 2013, 2014 and 2015 Project Finance rankings and has been recognised by Chambers UK as an "Associate to Watch" among leading project finance practitioners in 2012, 2013, 2014 and 2015 where he is described as a "...talented associate whom clients identify as 'very impressive and with a work ethic, technical ability and client-focused attitude that cannot be faulted."
-He has co-authored chapters on "Project Risk" and "Insurance" in International Project Finance: Law and Practice, published by Oxford University Press.
+Oliver is featured and listed as a "Rising Star" in Euromoney's LMG Rising Stars 2016 guide and was awarded the "Rising Star" award for Project Finance at the 2014 IFLR European Awards.

+Oliver has been recognised by IFLR 1000 as a "Rising Star" in their Project Finance rankings each year since 2013, and named as an "Associate to Watch" among leading project finance practitioners in Chambers & Partners each year since 2012, where clients report that "he is calm under pressure, delivers high quality work quickly and efficiently, grasps commercial points where often lawyers would not do so, and helps to translate them quickly into legal drafting".

+Oliver has co-authored a chapter on "Project Risks" and a chapter on "Insurance" in International Project Finance - Law and Practice published by Oxford University Press.

+Oliver is a regular speaker at the School of ECA Finance, run by TXF and CC Solutions.